-- Require the Owner to correct the non-conforming aspect or complete the incomplete element of the project, if possible, by a date certain, and failing that, the commencement of legal action; - b.
+- a.
+Require the Owner to correct the non-conforming aspect or complete the incomplete element of the project, if possible, by a date certain, and failing that, the commencement of legal action; - b.
 Fine the Owner according to the Fine Schedule, subject to the Association's enforcement policy; or - c.
 Any combination of the foregoing or all of the above.
-The choice of remedies pursued shall be within the sole discretion of the Board of Directors with a recommendation by the DRC, taking into account the circumstances.

-I. Construction Rules and Regulations.

-In addition to the applicable provisions of the Declaration, the Owner shall comply with the Construction Rules and Regulations with respect to the construction of the proposed project.
-Failure to comply with the same shall subject the Owner to the imposition of fines per the Fine Schedule and/or possible legal action.
+The choice of remedies pursued shall be within the sole discretion of the Board of Directors with a recommendation by the DRC, taking into account the circumstances. - J. Construction Rules and Regulations. - In addition to the applicable provisions of the Declaration, the Owner shall comply with the Construction Rules and Regulations with respect to the construction of the proposed project.
+Failure to comply with the same shall subject the Owner to the imposition of fines per the Fine Schedule and/or possible legal action. - K. Variances - 1.
+For a good cause shown and special circumstances not caused by and out of control of the Owner, an Owner may apply for a variance from these Commercial DRG and/or the Declaration.

-J. Variances

-- 1. For a good cause shown and special circumstances not caused by and out of control of the Owner, an Owner may apply for a variance from these Commercial DRG and/or the Declaration.
 A variance shall only be granted upon a finding of "undue hardship."
 The Owner shall bear the burden of establishing undue hardship for the DRC to grant the variance application.
 A variance is not warranted in the circumstances simply due to the Owner or project Architect not agreeing with these Commercial DRG, nor does such a disagreement, in and of itself, qualify as a hardship.
-Nor does the expense of complying with these Commercial DRG give rise to the granting of a variance. - 2.
-A variance can be requested if a guideline is in conflict with governing law. - The application for a variance shall contain a detailed explanation of the reasons for the hardship with any supporting documentation. - An Owner shall submit the request for a variance at or during the Plan Review or as needed during the construction process, but before constructing the element needing a variance. - 5.
+Nor does the expense of complying with these Commercial DRG give rise to the granting of a variance.

+A variance can be requested if a guideline is in conflict with governing law.

+The application for a variance shall contain a detailed explanation of the reasons for the hardship with any supporting documentation.

+An Owner shall submit the request for a variance at or during the Plan Review or as needed during the construction process, but before constructing the element needing a variance.

 For variances requested during construction, the DRC shall hear the request as soon as possible, prior to the installation/execution of the variance as if it were requested at Plan Review.
-Work installed or completed prior to the approval or denial of the variance could be required to be removed or relocated as well as be subject to the Fine Schedule. - Criteria for Approval: In granting a variance, the DRC or the Board of Directors shall find all of the following:
+Work installed or completed prior to the approval or denial of the variance could be required to be removed or relocated as well as be subject to the Fine Schedule.

+Criteria for Approval: In granting a variance, the DRC or the Board of Directors shall find all of the following:

-- a) There are special circumstances or conditions with respect to the land, Lot, topography, natural features, vegetation, or other matters on the subject Lot or for the subject project which would render strict compliance with these Commercial DRG and/or the Declaration impracticable if not impossible; - That such special circumstances or conditions are unique to the particular use for which the Owner requests a variance and does not generally apply to all uses; - That such special circumstances or conditions were not created by the Owner; - d) That the granting of the variance is in general harmony with the purpose of these Commercial DRG and the Declaration and will not be materially detrimental to the Owner's neighbors living in the general vicinity of the project or to the subdivision as a whole; and - e) That the variance does not depart from these Commercial DRG and/or Declaration any more than necessary.
+- a.
+There are special circumstances or conditions with respect to the land, Lot, topography, natural features, vegetation, or other matters on the subject Lot or for the subject project which would render strict compliance with these Commercial DRG and/or the Declaration impracticable if not impossible; - b.
+That such special circumstances or conditions are unique to the particular use for which the Owner requests a variance and does not generally apply to all uses; - c.
+That such special circumstances or conditions were not created by the Owner; - d.
+That the granting of the variance is in general harmony with the purpose of these Commercial DRG and the Declaration and will not be materially detrimental to the Owner's neighbors living in the general vicinity of the project or to the subdivision as a whole; and - e.
+That the variance does not depart from these Commercial DRG and/or Declaration any more than necessary.